 Due: Two weeks after the Product enters the Pre-operational Phase.

-Condition Satisfied: Upon EP approval, the product has been assigned Pre-Op maturity on the product catalog.
+Condition Satisfied: EP communicated about the petition and GPAT recommendations and EP recommendations received ( more awaited)

 Executive Panel review of the GPAT recommendations.
 Executive Panel feedback regarding the product sent to the GCC Director.